 Known for its vibrant country music scene and Southern hospitality, dog-friendly Nashville, TN should be your next destination for a weekend vacation.
-Fall is a great time to visit Music City, when events like Nashville Oktoberfest and the Nashville Pet Expo welcome pups to pawty with their parents.
-In addition, the CMA Awards roll into town in November, drawing thousands of music lovers to the city.
-Spend 72 hours with your canine companion listening to live bands while sipping local craft brews, sampling specialties like hot chicken and barbecue, walking along the Cumberland River, sightseeing in parks, and learning more about the city’s history on a spooky ghost tour.
+Fall is a great time to visit Music City; the cooler temperatures and autumnal foliage will have you out and about with your canine companion.
+Listen to live bands while sipping local craft brews, sample specialties like hot chicken and barbecue, walk along the Cumberland River, and learn more about the city’s history on a spooky ghost tour.
 Pack your bags and get ready for a fun-filled weekend with your four-legged friend in Nashville!

 4 p.m.
 Bobby Hotel